Smoking

 NICOTINE REPLACEMENT THERAPY (NRT)

-BUPROPION
+BUPROPION (Welbutrin)

 Bupropion does not have nicotine and works on the dopamine center in order to decrease addiction/cravings.
 The prescription should start at 150mg daily for 3 days then increased to bid and the patient should be on the bid dosing for 1 week prior to quitting.
-The course is 12 weeks and up to 6 months and has the benefit of an antidepressant effect for those with comorbid depression.
+The course is for 12 weeks and up to 6 months and has the benefit of an antidepressant effect for those with comorbid depression.
 Bupropion can be taken in combination with NRT.
 Bupropion is on the higher tier on the $4 list.

 CHANTIX (Varenicline)